Germany & Russia End Hostilities Towards Each Other

 This wasn't anything particularly new because there had been plenty of invasions and re-apportionment of Polish land and borders in previous years.
 However, this plan was executed on a such mass scale that mass displacements of people would result, forever changing world demographics.

-Poland - Invaded From The East By Russia and The West By Germany
+Poland - Invaded From The West By Germany

 Russia was supposed to invade from the east on that same day, however they stalled their part of the invasion as they were busy finishing fighting a war against the Japanese and needed their troops assistance there.

-Thus began a horrendous life changing experience as Polish men went to war in what became known as "The September Campaign" fighting Germans in the west and Russians in the east.
+Thus began a horrendous life changing experience as Polish men went to war in what became known as "The September Campaign" fighting Germans in the west and Russians in the east although the majority of this campaign was the fight against Germans in the East.

 The poles living in the west were captured by the Germans and sent to concentration camps such as Auchswitz and Birkenau whilst the poles in the east were rounded up by the Russians and deported to Siberia and Kazakhstan.